oliviergimenez/poaching_occupancy/README.md

 Eventually, we present the results through several figures:

   * Plot the mean estimates and their associated confidence intervals obtained from the best model (Figure 2)
-  * Plot the detection probabilities as a function of patrolling effort (Figure 4)
+  * Plot the detection probabilities as a function of patrolling effort (Appendix Figure A.1)
-  * Plot the state probabilities during the 4 years of the study period (Figure 5)
+  * Plot the state probabilities during the 4 years of the study period (Figure 3)
-  * Spatial variation in detection and patrolling effort in the two study areas
+  * Spatial variation in detection and patrolling effort in the two study areas (Appendix Figure A.2)

 ### 3. Simulation study